iamontheinet/automated-intelligence-platform/tests/README.md

-# Setup Examples & Tutorials
+# Tests & Tutorials

-This directory contains example notebooks and SQL scripts demonstrating features created in the core setup.
+This directory contains test notebooks and SQL scripts for validating and learning about features in the automated intelligence platform.

 ## Files